 When we have experienced a major loss or degradation of our IT services, it is essential that we learn from what happened.
 A learning approach ensures either that the incident doesn’t happen again, or that we can remedy the situation more expediently than the first time around.

 Major incident reviews, or incident postmortems, form an important part of any continual improvement program.
 These reviews are opportunities to improve both our IT infrastructure and, possibly more importantly, our processes for dealing with these events.
-A mature organization will see these events as valuable learning opportunities, rather than taking the opportunity to apportion blame for any errors.
+A mature organization will see these events as valuable learning opportunities, rather than apportioning blame for errors.

 In my opinion, the most critical success factor for incident reviews is that they are blameless.

 To use a popular phrase: do not make your incident postmortem a witch hunt.
 ‘Blamestorming’ sessions do not benefit anyone.
 If your company culture seeks out the person who may have caused, through error or omission, a major outage, it is extremely unlikely that you will get truthful answers during the review.
+(Besides, most incidents are more nuanced than one person failing at their duties.)
 In this culture, no smart person would be willing to raise their hand and admit a mistake.
 When that happens, your postmortem has failed before its begun.